raphaelsty/cherche/docs/retrieve/fuzz.md

 # Fuzz

 `retrieve.Fuzz` is a wrapper of [RapidFuzz](https://github.com/maxbachmann/RapidFuzz).
-It is a blazzing fast library dedicated to fuzzy string matching.
-This retriever is very fast but the documents are stored in memory.
-Documents can be indexed in an online fashion way with this retriever using `add` method.
+It is a blazing fast library dedicated to fuzzy string matching.
+This retriever is very fast, but we do store documents in memory.
+So documents can be indexed online with this retriever using the `add` method.

 [RapidFuzz](https://github.com/maxbachmann/RapidFuzz) provides more scoring functions for the fuzzy string matching task.
-You can select the most suitable method for your dataset with the `fuzzer` parameter of `retrieve.Fuzz`.
+We can select the most suitable method for our dataset with the `fuzzer` parameter.
 The default scoring function is `fuzz.partial_ratio`.

 ```python
 >>> from cherche import retrieve